HotWaxSystemsOrg/.github/ProjectsReport.md

   -  Customer Finder
       -  moqui component using screen, services and entities
       -  used groovy script for service actions

-  -  Customer Finder
-      -  moqui component using screen, services and entities
-      -  used groovy script for service actions to create, find, update and delete a customer

   -  Relationship Manager
       -  moqui component using screen and entities
-      -  used moqui screens to create find, update and delete of a party and their contact mechanism
+      -  used moqui screens to perform CRUD for party and contact mech entities

   -  Product Manager